ANSR

 ANSR is a global firm specializing in the establishment of Global Capability Centers (GCCs), also known as Global In-house Centers (GICs).
 The company provides advisory, talent acquisition, workspace design and management, as well as business operations.
-According to a media report, ANSR has helped establish 135 GCCs with around $2 billion in investments.
+According to a media report, ANSR has helped establish 200+ GCCs with around $2 billion in investments.

 History

 2004–2019

 ANSR was founded in 2004 by Lalit Ahuja with a joint venture with Target Corporation in India.

 In June 2015, Accel invested $9 million in ANSR.
 The funding was intended to support the establishment of new GICs in the country and to initiate an engagement program for startups to collaborate with multinational corporations.

 In 2015, ANSR introduced the GCC service model to manage and scale global teams without requiring capital investment.

 In September 2019, PepsiCo partnered with ANSR, to assist in establishing their GCC in Hyderabad.

 In 2019, ANSR formed a partnership with Automation Anywhere, to provide the intelligent RPA platform to its GCC customers to support their RPA initiatives.

-During this period, ANSR has brought over 60 GCCs to India, including Wells Fargo, Target, Delta Airlines, PepsiCo, Lowe’s and Saks Fifth Avenue.
+During this period, ANSR has brought over 60 GCCs to India, including Wells Fargo, Target, Delta Air Lines, PepsiCo, Lowe’s and Saks Fifth Avenue.